-This little lump of charcoal is a fragment of a scroll which was found 45 years ago near the Dead Sea, at a place called Ein Gedi.
+This little lump of charcoal is a fragment of a scroll which was found in 1970 near the Dead Sea, at a place called Ein Gedi.
 It was found in a burnt out synagogue that was destroyed in the late sixth century.
-If you look closely, can you read what it says?
-No?
-Neither could anyone else, until just recently, when new technology enabled experts to make a 3D scan of the document and electronically “unscroll” it in order to make the contents readable.
-The charred scroll hasn’t been read for 1500 years!
-Would you like to know what they found?
+But no one could read it – until just recently.

 The Israel Antiques Authority described their “Great surprise and excitement when the first 8 verses of the Book of Leviticus suddenly became legible”…